joepritch/minesweeperJSX/readme.md

 Unforeseen issues:
 It seems like trying to change the class of an element in React might require the use of state.

-Getting the current route seems more complex than I anticipated.
+~~Getting the current route seems more complex than I anticipated.~~ Looked at the react-router-dom documentation and discovered `location.hash`

 Development Differences: